Organum Mathematicum

-The Organum Mathematicum was an information device or the teaching machine that was invented by the Jesuit polymath and scholar Athanasius Kircher in the middle of the 17th century.
+The Organum Mathematicum was an information device or teaching machine that was invented by the Jesuit polymath and scholar Athanasius Kircher in the middle of the 17th century.
 With proper instruction and use, the device could assist in a wide assortment of calculations, including arithmetic, cryptography, and music.

 Kircher adopted some of the ideas in the Organum from preexisting inventions like Napier's bones, almanacs, and his own Arca Musarithmica.
 Like other calculating devices of the period, the Organum prefigures modern computing technology.
 Yet, due to its general lack of adoption, it remains an interesting but obscure footnote in the history of information technology.

 Description and layout

 The Organum Mathematicum was a box or chest divided into nine or more compartments.
 Each compartment was filled with wooden rods or slats (called "tariffa" by Kircher).
 The compartments were organized according to the nine functions they performed (see #Topics).
 To use the organum, you would remove the rods you needed, manipulate them or rearrange them as needed to perform your calculation, and then return the rods to the box.
 Some of the rods were simple tables, as one might find in an almanac.
-Other rods, in particular the music, cryptography and arithmetic rods, were more complex in design and intended to be used in combination.
+Other rods, in particular the music, cryptography, and arithmetic rods, were more complex in design and intended to be used in combination.